St Mary Aldermary: Wartime damage

 St Mary Aldermary was damaged by German bombs in the London Blitz during the Second World War.

 Restorations

-The church has been repaired and restored many times over the years.
-In 1876–7 there were major changes to the interior: a new oak screen was inserted dividing the church from the lobby; the pews and stalls were replaced, the organ was moved from the western gallery to the chancel; the floor was repaved, new stained glass put into the windows, and a new reredos installed.
+The church has been repaired and restored many times.
+In 1876–7 major changes were made to the interior: an oak screen was inserted, dividing the lobby from the church; the pews and stalls were replaced, the organ was moved from the western gallery to the chancel; the floor was repaved, new stained glass put into the windows, and a new reredos installed.